-Share-Based Employee Compensation - The Company has outstanding stock option grants and restricted stock unit awards to directors, officers and employees, which are described more fully below in "NOTE 11 - EMPLOYEE STOCK OPTIONS AND RESTRICTED STOCK UNITS".
+Share-Based Employee Compensation - The Company has outstanding stock option grants, restricted stock unit awards, and performance stock unit awards to directors, officers and employees, which are described more fully below in "NOTE 11 - EMPLOYEE STOCK OPTIONS AND RESTRICTED STOCK UNITS".
 The Company recognizes the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award and recognizes the related compensation expense over the period during which an employee is required to provide service in exchange for the award, which is generally the vesting period.